• Skip to primary navigation

 Advantages of Method overriding

-One of the significant benefits of method overriding is that when a user wants to give his specific implementation to the inherited method without doing any changes to the parent class methods.
+One of the significant benefits of method overriding is that when a user wants to give his specific implementation to the inherited method without changing the parent class methods.

-Method overriding is helpful when there are several child class and one parent class is there, and all extend the parent class and use the parent class methods.
-So those classes want to use the parent class methods as it is, they can use those, and those want different implementation as per their requirement they can implement in child class so that others who are using the same method, those are not affected by this changes.
+Method overriding is helpful when there are several child classes, and one parent class is there, and all extend the parent class and use the parent class methods.
+So those classes that want to use the parent class methods as it is they can use those, and those that want different implementations as per their requirement can implement them in the child class so that others using the same method are not affected by these changes.

-Method overriding is an example of runtime polymorphism when a parent class object reference to the child class object, and if you want to call an overridden method is determined during runtime.
+Method overriding is an example of runtime polymorphism when a parent class object references the child class object.
+If you want to call, an overridden method is determined during runtime.
 Because when you call a method, which method (parent or child class method) is going to call is determined according to the type of the object.
-SO, the process in which call to an overridden method is resolved and the process is called dynamic method dispatch.
+So, the process in which a call to an overridden method is resolved, and the process is called dynamic method dispatch.

 package com.SoftwareTestingo.JavaBasics;